16 Top Attractions & Things to Do in Delray Beach, FL

 The beach by day, a concert by night - not bad, especially if said concert is held at the uber funky Arts Garage.
 This awesome venue consists of the Stuart & Shelby Theatre and Grassroots Gallery, which are both located in a garage situated at the corner of NE 2nd Avenue and NE 1st Street.
 It lies just over a block north of Atlantic Avenue in the heart of downtown Delray Beach.

-This is the place to visit for couples looking to dance the night away to all types of music (it's best known for blues and jazz), watch a theater production, or stroll through a visual arts exhibit.
+Looking for fun things to do at night?
+This attraction is the place to visit for couples who like to dance the evening away to all types of music (it's best known for blues and jazz), watch a theater production, or stroll through a visual arts exhibit.

 Insider's tip: The venue allows guests to bring in food, so grab some takeout and enjoy being mesmerized by a fantastic performance.
 Just remember to bring cutlery as well.